JakubPawinski/gitcode-solutions/README.md

 <td width="33%" valign="top">

 ### ✅ Key Strengths
-- 100% success rate on the problem attempted
+- 100% success on the problem attempted – flawless execution.
-- Strong understanding of array and hash‑table concepts
+- Strong grasp of array and hash‑table concepts in JavaScript.
-- Clean, well‑structured code highlighted by AI reviews
-- Efficient JavaScript implementation with sub‑300 ms runtime
+- Efficient runtime (average 283 ms) for the solved solution.
-- Consistent daily activity (active today)
+- Willingness to iterate – 15 submissions refined the final answer.

 </td>
 <td width="33%" valign="top">

 ### 💡 Growth Areas
-- Limited exposure to medium and hard difficulty problems
+- Expand beyond Easy difficulty to Medium/Hard challenges.
-- Narrow topic coverage – need to practice additional data structures and algorithms
+- Broaden topic coverage beyond arrays and hash tables.
-- Low consistency score and short streak indicate habit‑building opportunities
+- Increase consistency score by maintaining a longer daily streak.

 </td>
 <td width="33%" valign="top">

 ### 🎯 Recommended Focus
-- Tackle medium‑level problems to broaden difficulty experience
+- Tackle 1–2 Medium‑difficulty problems each week in new topics.
-- Explore new topics such as sorting, recursion, and graph algorithms
-- Establish a daily coding routine to improve consistency and streak length
+- Set a goal of coding at least 5 days per week to boost consistency.
+- Apply best‑practice guidelines (e.g., naming, modularity) to turn clean‑code suggestions into best‑practice adoption.

 </td>
 </tr>
 </table>

-> *"Every expert was once a beginner; keep coding, the journey has just begun."*
+> *"The journey of a thousand miles begins with a single step – keep stepping forward."*

 ---